 Many people are now beginning to appreciate the benefits of adding cannabis-infused products to their skincare routine.

-However, it is important to remember that hemp seed oil is not the same as CBD oil.
 Using cannabis directly on the skin may result in the following positive results:

 1. Topicals Provide Pain Relief